jing1tian/franky/README.md

 motion = CartesianMotion(Affine([0.0, 0.0, 0.1]), ReferenceType.Relative)  # Move down 10cm

+# It is important that the reaction motion uses the same control mode as the original motion.
+Hence, we cannot register
+# a JointMotion as a reaction motion to a CartesianMotion.
 reaction_motion = CartesianMotion(Affine([0.0, 0.0, 0.01]), ReferenceType.Relative)  # Move up for 1cm

 # Trigger reaction if the Z force is greater than 30N